7uperior/famlafl/docs/source/implementations/data_structures.rst

 Initially, your instinct may be to pass an in-memory DataFrame object but the truth is when you're running the function in production, your raw tick data csv files will be way too large to hold in memory.
 We used the subset 2011 to 2019 and it was more than 25 gigs.
-It is for this reason that the mlfinlab package suggests using a file path to read the raw data files from disk.
+It is for this reason that the famlafl package suggests using a file path to read the raw data files from disk.

 .. code-block::